-- Critically analyze the historical, social, economic, and political influences on education institutions and practices. - Identify the structures in education organizations that can be mobilized for engagement in practice. - Delineate the roles and tasks of education leaders and education professionals in a range of institutions. - Apply education leadership theories and research skills that promote accountability and advancement of student-centered education. - Recognize and analyze sources of diversity and inequity related to the needs of marginalized individuals/populations. - Identify and analyze legal and ethical issues that arise in education practices and institutions.

-• Write scholarly essays on policy, programs and issues relating to education and education leadership.
+- Critically analyze the historical, social, economic, and political influences on education institutions and practices. - Identify the structures in education organizations that can be mobilized for engagement in practice. - Delineate the roles and tasks of education leaders and education professionals in a range of institutions. - Apply education leadership theories and research skills that promote accountability and advancement of student-centered education. - Recognize and analyze sources of diversity and inequity related to the needs of marginalized individuals/populations. - Identify and analyze legal and ethical issues that arise in education practices and institutions. - Write scholarly essays on policy, programs and issues relating to education and education leadership.

-Select one course below in area of education fundamental theory:

-MAE 502 Psychological Foundations of Learning 4 MAE 520 Introduction to Adult Education 4 Select one cours se below in area of education technology: MAE 510 Information Systems in Education 4 MAE 514 Infusing Technology in the classroom 4 Complete all fou ir courses below: MAE 506 Law and Ethics in Education 4 MAE 508 Cultural and Cross Cultural Perspectives in Education 4 MAE 504 Research Methods in Education 4 MAE 586 Capstone Integrative Seminar in Safety Management Training 4
+Select one course below in area of education fundamental theory: MAE 502 Psychological Foundations of Learning 4 MAE 520 Introduction to Adult Education 4 Select one course below in area of education technology: MAE 510 Information Systems in Education MAE 514 Infusing Technology in the classroom Complete all four courses below: MAE 506 Law and Ethics in Education MAE 508 Cultural and Cross Cultural Perspectives in Education MAE 504 Research Methods in Education \MAE 580\ Master of Arts in Education Integrative Seminar Capstone

-MAE 586 Capstone Integrative Seminar in Safety Management Training must be taken in final session
+\MAE 580\ Master of Arts in Education Integrative Seminar Capstone must be taken in final session